 To give a little bit of context, I had always been interested in the usage of psychedelics and had even worked on writing papers at university on shamanic practice and the use of hallucinogens.
 My main focus at the time was studying shamanic experience and the various rituals associated with it from the perspective of performance.
 The dances and accessories related to such rituals had always greatly interested me.

 The use of entheogens (The term is derived from two words of Ancient Greek, ἔνθεος (éntheos) and γενέσθαι (genésthai).
 The adjective entheos translates to English as “full of the god, inspired, possessed”, and is the root of the English word “enthusiasm”.
 The Greeks used it as a term of praise for poets and other artists.
-Genesthai means “to come into being) is a global practice in one form or the other and has been so for over 3000 years.
+Genesthai which means to “come into being,” is a global practice in one form or the other and has been so for over 3000 years.
 This had greatly interested me philosophically when I was young, however reading about the intensity of this psychoactive experience had always left me wary of ever trying them.
-I knew that there was large amount of undue criminalization for the usage of psychedelics, yet I was kept at bay by its illegality and lack of common use.
+I knew that there was large amount of undue criminalization for the usage of psychedelics, so I was kept at bay by its illegality and lack of common use.

 It all seemed to be going well until I lost my mother and sister to cancer in two consecutive years.
-The enormous grief I felt was compounded even more by the financial burden that I was almost unaware of having taken on during their respective treatments.
+My enormous grief was compounded even more by the financial burden I had taken on during their respective treatments.
 I felt like a large part of my being and my strength had been taken away.